-We have an unparalleled understanding of the evolving policy, strategic and regulatory trends across the health and human services sector, including:
+We understand the evolving policy, strategic and regulatory trends across the health and ageing sector, including:

 - population health, including health demographics and inequalities, rural and remote health